-After reading the Stage 3 outcome, if the complainant still feels there are inaccuracies and/or misrepresentations within the process or if they are dissatisfied with the outcome, then he/she can write to the Trust Board - requesting a Stage 4 independent panel.
+After reading the Stage 3 outcome, if the complainant still feels there are inaccuracies and/or misrepresentations within the process, then he/she can write to the Trust Board requesting a Stage 4 independent panel.
+A stage 4 panel is concerned only with process and will only consider whether the correct protocols have been followed at stages 1 to 3.

 Any request for a Stage 4 independent panel must be made by the complainant within 15 school days of being notified of the Stage 3 outcome.